Today's Articles

 Julius Nyerere

-On this date, we observe the birth of Julius Kambarage Nyerere in 1922.
-He was the first president of Tanzania in 1964.
+On this date, we observe Julius Kambarage Nyerere's birth in 1922.
+He became the first president of Tanzania in 1964.

 He stepped down as president in 1985 but remained head of the ruling party until 1990.
-At the time of Nyerere's retirement from TANU party leadership, Tanzania faced major economic problems from his attempt to build an agrarian socialist economy.
+At the time of Nyerere's retirement from TANU party leadership, Tanzania faced significant economic problems due to his attempt to build an agrarian socialist economy.
 Nevertheless, the country maintained an expanding educational system and a strong sense of national unity unmarked by ethnic unrest.
-He remained active in international politics; Nyerere’s governing style emphasized ujamaa ("familyhood"), a unique form of rural socialism.
+He remained active in international politics; Nyerere’s governing style emphasized ujamaa (family hood), a unique form of rural socialism.
 Nyerere was addressed throughout Africa as Mwalimu, Swahili for "teacher.”
 He died in October 1999.

 To Become a Political Scientist